gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 ![An unstacked area chart, full of occluded data](/assets/images/dash-p3-area1.png)
 <br>_What even is this?
 I can't see anything but green._

-**Area charts are best used with things that sum and the *whole* is the important value**, as in showing the contribution a few steps make to a total duration.
+**Area charts are best used when the *whole* of sums is the important value**, as in showing the contribution a few steps make to a total duration.
 They share a lot with line charts, in that they show shape.
 Unfortunately this shape is also their downfall: when one of the bottom areas changes, so do all the areas above it.
 A user may be confused where to attribute the change.
 Spotting the real change in this situation can be tricky.

 ![Stacked area chart showing inability to see contributors](/assets/images/dash-p3-area2.png)
 <br>_Our latency moves around 4s, but we can't tell what is contributing to the change.
 Is it all of the lines?_